 Huawei Honor 5x

-Some of the other features include 13MP rear camera and 5MP front camera with dual sim capacity.
+Some of the other features include a 13MP rear camera and 5MP front camera with dual sim capacity.
 It supports 4G and stereo speakers with DTS audio.
 One of the most useful features of honor 5x is fingerprint sensor on the back which is powered by biometric technology and claims 0.5-second unlocking time.

 Lenovo Yoga Tab Pro 3

 Lenovo Yoga Tab Pro 3 tablet includes a built-in projector which is placed on a rotatable hinge.
-Tablet includes HD display and runs on Android OS 5.1 Lollipop.
+The tablet includes HD display and runs on Android OS 5.1 Lollipop.
 It is powered by 2.24GHz quad-core Intel Atom x 5-Z8500 processor which is supported with 2GB RAM and it supports microSD card and sim support.

 Lenovo Yoga 900 convertible laptop

 Lenovo Yoga 900’s highlight is the hinge that allows its screen to flip around a full 360 degrees.
-The two-in-one packs comes with 8GB RAM, Intel HD Graphics 520, 6th-generation Intel Core i7-6500U processor, 512GB SSD storage.
+The two-in-one packs come with 8GB RAM, Intel HD Graphics 520, 6th-generation Intel Core i7-6500U processor, 512GB SSD storage.